Vienna shrugs off its modesty, puts on its finest clothes and presents some of the best the city has to offer in the #wienliebe three-day festival.

 Vienna often hosts events presenting the delights of one of Austria’s regions, like the Steiermark, Burgenland, or the Waldviertel.

-And now, like a debutante stepping out after watching from the sidelines, Vienna has finally presented…Vienna; the #wienliebe festival took place for the first time in May 2024 and returned in September 2025.
+And now, like a debutante stepping out after watching from the sidelines, Vienna has finally presented…Vienna; the #wienliebe festival took place for the first time in May 2024 and has become an annual event.

-The name translates to Vienna Love, and that first edition on the large Rathausplatz square attracted around 54,000 visitors with its culinary, cultural, and crafted treats for locals and visitors alike.
+The name translates to Vienna Love, and that first edition on the large Rathausplatz square attracted some 54,000 visitors with its culinary, cultural, and crafted treats for locals and visitors alike.
+Around 64,000 visited the 2026 edition.

 Food & drink

 Vienna is known for its Heuriger wine taverns, sausage stands, and cafés.
-Not to mention its cakes and traditional foods like Wiener Schnitzel, which is practically a staple food here.
+Not to mention its cakes and traditional dishes like Wiener Schnitzel, which is practically a staple food here.

-All the above typically make an appearance at #wienliebe courtesy of some of the better-known city establishments.
+All the above and more make an appearance at #wienliebe courtesy of some of the better-known city establishments.
+2026 had, for example, Demel (famous for their cakes and Kaiserschmarren) to name just one.

 (Look for a selection of beers from the Ottakringer Brauerei)

-Our city brewery usually spreads Viennese tradition in half-litre glasses.
-And you have a chance to sample the city’s best wines (Vienna has a flourishing wine sector thanks to the kindness of the local geological and meteorological deities).
+Our city brewery normally spreads Viennese tradition in half-litre glasses.
+And you have a chance to sample the city’s wines (Vienna has a flourishing wine sector thanks to the kindness of the local geological and meteorological deities).

-Last time out, a smaller stage in the neighbouring park also presented traditional tavern music: the kind you find at the Remassuri show.
+A smaller stage in the neighbouring park usually presents traditional tavern music: the kind you find at the Remassuri show.

 (Various entertainments took place on a large stage)